yenchunnnn/personal-website/content/project/psychopy/index.md

   - Experiment
 tags:
   - Python
-  - Experimental design
+  - Experimental Design
-  - Data management
+  - Data Management
   - Other
 subtitle: ''
 summary: 'I created online experiments with Psychopy, PsychoJS and Pavlovia.
 Which enable researchers to collect data on a web page.'